shini4i/argo-watcher/docs/contributing/development.md

 ### Integration Tests

-Integration tests exercise the GitOps updater against a real Gitea instance with TCP fault injection via Toxiproxy.
+Integration tests exercise the GitOps updater against a real Gitea instance with TCP fault injection via Toxiproxy, and the Keycloak auth flow (privileged vs non-privileged access to the deploy lock) against a real Keycloak.
 Docker must be running before you start them.

 ```bash
 task test-integration
 ```

-This command brings up the `integration` Docker Compose profile (Gitea and Toxiproxy), runs the tests, then tears the stack down automatically.
+This command brings up the `integration` Docker Compose profile (Gitea, Toxiproxy, and Keycloak), runs the tests, then tears the stack down automatically.
 If the integration stack is already running from a previous session, run `docker compose --profile integration down -v` before re-running the task to avoid port conflicts.

 ### Frontend Tests